Gundabooka National Park

-The national park is located adjacent to both the Darling River and the Toorale National Park, both located on the northwest boundary of the national park.
+The national park is located adjacent to both the Darling River and the Toorale National Park, both located on the northwest boundary of Gundabooka National Park.
 Mount Gunderbooka and the Gunderbooka Range is located within the park.
-Prior to becoming a park the area was home to the Ngemba and a sheep station.
+Prior to becoming a park the area was home to the Ngemba people and a sheep station.
 Petroglyph rock art and ancestral ceremonial grounds are located inside the park.
 It has many exotic plants.

-Large open plains, ends of grassy forests and rusty rocky cliffs dominate the landscape.
+The landscape is dominated by large open plains, stretches of grassy woodlands, and rust-coloured rocky cliffs.